Kärcher: Locations / Sites

 At the plant in Illingen, small series and custom manufacturing have been carried out since 1983.
 Additionally, switch cabinets, cable harnesses, and portal washing systems are also produced there.
 The closure of the plant is planned for early 2027.
 In Waldstetten, industrial vacuums are manufactured.

 The Ahorn Service Centre in the Main-Tauber-Kreis has been in operation since 2023; previously, it was located in the neighbouring municipality of Gissigheim since 1992.
 This centre services and repairs consumer devices as well as smaller commercial products from across Central Europe.
 The 10,000-square-metre facility in Ahorn repairs approximately 200,000 devices each year.

 In addition, Kärcher operates various business offices worldwide.
-In 2015, the company headquarters for North America was inaugurated in Denver, Colorado.
+In 2015, the company headquarters for North America was inaugurated in Aurora, Colorado.
 Other international production and logistics sites include Monterrey in Mexico, Vinhedo in Brazil, and Changshu in China.

 Subsidiaries

 As of 2023, Kärcher had over 160 subsidiaries in 82 countries.